Thecoolwolf2017/nuclearesOA-API/README.md

 The polling script in `client/sender.py` fetches the game batch endpoint (`/?Variable=WEBSERVER_BATCH_GET&value=*`), recursively normalizes nested JSON strings, and pushes the snapshot to the API.
 After synchronising telemetry, it optionally polls the command queue and replays the requested control actions against the local webserver.

 `client/config.json` fields:
+> Copy `client/config.example.json` to `client/config.json` and fill in your Render URL, API key, and command token before running the sender.

 - `GAME_URL`: Base URL for the in-game webserver (no trailing slash).
 Used for both telemetry reads and command writes unless `GAME_COMMAND_URL` is supplied.
 - `API_URL`: Fully-qualified URL to the Render deployment ending with `/api/state`.